 Nanjing, the capital of Jiangsu Province, is a beautiful, charming and ancient city that has a progressive feel.
 It has a long history dating back as far as 472 BC, and has been the home of many of China’s emperors thus giving the city a rich treasure trove of cultural relics and historic sites.

 Nanjing’s rich history traces back to 495BC and has been the country’s capital on more than one occasion.
 It was the capital of the Ming empire from 1368 to 1421 during which time it was also believed to be one of the largest cities in the world.

-In the 1842, during the Opium War, British troops invaded Nanjing and it’s where the namesake, Treaty of Nanjing was drawn between the Chinese and the British.
+In the 1842, during the Opium War, British troops invaded Nanjing and the Treaty of Nanjing was drawn between the Chinese and the British.

-In 1911 the city was central in the revolution led by Dr Sat Yun Sen which led to the downfall of Chinas last emporer and the Qing Dynasty.
-It was at that time the then new Republic of China was formed.
-Chiang Kai-shek took over leadership of the Kuomintang (KMT) political party led by Dr Sat Yun Sen in 1925.
+In 1911 the city was central in the revolution led by Dr. Sat Yun Sen which led to the downfall of Chinas last emperor and the Qing Dynasty.
+It was at that time the then-new Republic of China was formed.
+Chiang Kai-shek took over leadership of the Kuomintang (KMT) political party led by Dr. Sat Yun Sen in 1925.

-Nanjing is now a modern metropolis home to over 8 million people, many of which are foreigners.
-Nanjing is a major education center, transport hub and tourism center.
+Today, Nanjing is a modern metropolis home to over 8 million people.
+Nanjing is a major education center, transport hub, and tourism center.